 Wow, we’re finally here!
 Never before have we seen such blue, clear water which stretches as far as the eye can see.
 Sand, coral rocks and sea life are visible from miles away and we have transitioned to visual navigation, using the instruments only as secondary sources of guidance.

-Our first stop was Highbourne Cay where we dropped anchor besides a pristine deserted beach.
+Our first stop was Highbourne Cay where we dropped anchor beside a pristine deserted beach.
 We’re not in Kansas anymore…

 I am sure there will be lots of other photos of Rafiki in tropical locations but this is our first…and it’s pretty cool.

 Crystal blue water, deserted beaches, a gentle whisper of wind…and then we arrived.
 One of the consequences of living on a boat is that when you get on terra firma, you run, splash, wrestle, squeal and generally burn off days of pent-up energy.

 Kathryn quickly assumed control of Poca Bota and, while our hoisting procedure is labour intensive and difficult, we are quickly developing a crew approach which is proving successful.

 Just South of Highbourne Cay is Allens Cay which is home to a high concentration of wild Iguanas; a huge tourist attraction but really little more than glorified, over fed lizards.
 Mommy was intent on capturing the potentially aggressive reptiles on camera, while the three of us were less interested and kept our distance.

 Like a small community of wandering gypsies, there are lots of other vagabond families traveling our same path and we often get together to share cocktails, lies and useful tips we learn along the way.
 Discussions invariably revolve around weather, fishing and unserviceable heads!